zMarch/Orc/README.md

 - getescape attempts to find a way to escape a chroot by traversing a poorly configured /proc/. ([Wiki](https://github.com/zMarch/Orc/wiki/getescape))

-## Compatibility Status
+## Build Status

+Tests of the Orc script file are executed automatical with the [Travis CI](https://travis-ci.org/) service.

 [ShellCheck](https://www.shellcheck.net/) is used to ensure wide compatibility of the Orc script.
-The Bourne shell dialects: bash, sh and ksh are checked.
+The Bourne shell dialects: bash, dash, sh and ksh are checked.

+Scripts in the tests sub-directory automatical tests Orc functions.
+Current the tests are in construction.
+The tests will be widened over the time.

 For details see the Travis CI job log.

 [![Build Status](https://api.travis-ci.org/zMarch/Orc.svg?branch=master)](https://travis-ci.org/zMarch/Orc)